randymized/malifi/Readme.md

 When a request is received, Malifi:

 * Parses the URL, extracting the file extension, if any, the base, name without extension and the site-relative path to files that might serve the request.
 * Using the hostname (and perhaps other properties of the request) determines which site is to serve the request.
-The site lookup process also results in a list of directories to check (the site stack) if the main site directory does not serve the request.
+The site lookup process also results in a prioritied list of directories (the site stack) in which files matching the request will be sought.
 Not only are multiple sites supported, but also a form of site inheritance through the site stack.
-Joining the root directory of a site with the site-relative path results in a fully qualified path that may be joined with extensions to arrive at the name of files that might serve the request.
+For any given "site", the site stack goes from most general (the base site that is built into Malifi and common to all Malifi installations) to the most specific.
 * Metadata is obtained for the chosen site and path.
 Metadata includes configuration information and may include any other data that remains the same from one request to another for a given URL.
 The original purpose of metadata was to hold information like a resource's title or whether a user must be authenticated to access it, but it's turned out to be a much richer concept.
 Metadata for a given request inherits from metadata from each of the directories in the path to the resource as well as all the sites in the site inheritance list.
 All metadata is ultimately based upon the Malifi's default metadata.
-* A new object is created containing references to the metadata, the site stack and the parsed URL, path and host and added to the request.
+* A new object is created and added to the request object.
+This new object will contain references to the metadata, the site stack and the parsed URL, path and host.
 This object can be accessed as `req.malifi`.
 By default, an alias named `req._` is also added.
 The underscore alias is defined in the default metadata and, like anything else in the metadata, may be disabled or changed for any site or any directory within a site.
 * The main action is then called.
 It selects and invokes actions that may serve the request.
 The remainder of the steps described herein are performed by the default main action.
 * Files and directories whose names start with or end with an underscore or start with a dot are hidden.
 A request for such a hidden resource will result in a "not found" condition.
-By default, the request will be passed to the next Connect middleware, but if a custom 404 handler is enabled, a 404 Not Found response will be returned.
+By default, when a request is not found, the request will be passed to the next Connect middleware, but if a custom 404 handler is enabled, a `404 Not Found` response will be returned.
 * All files matching the request are found.
-Matching files are those whose path relative to a site root directory matches the relative URL.
-If removing the extension from a file's name matches the URL it is also considered a matching file.
+Matching files are those whose name, minus extension, relative to a site root directory matches the relative URL.
 Matching files are found relative to every directory in the site stack.
 The matching files are organized by site and by extension.
 Any directories whose path matches the request are also found and indexed by a slash rather than an extension.
-* Matching files from each site that have the same extension are merged.
+* Matching files from different sites having the same extension are merged.
 For any given extension (or no extension), the name of the file from the most specific site in the site stack is retained.
-The result is a set of files that may serve the request with files from more specific sites overriding those from more general sites.
+The result is a set of files that may serve the request, with files from more specific sites overriding those from more general sites.
-* An action handler, or list of action handlers, is selected based upon the request method (GET, POST, etc), and optionally the extension, if any, of the URL.
-Action handlers are structured the same as Connect middleware and may either serve the request or pass the request on to the next level.
-But here, the "next level" means the next action in the list of action handlers.
-If all the actions in the list pass on the request (or if there is a single action handler), the process is repeated for next site in the site stack.
-Only when all actions in the selected action handlers of each site in the site stack passes on the request does Malifi pass on the request.
-If a custom 404 handler is defined, it will be invoked.
-Otherwise the request is passed to the next Connect middleware level.
-The request can also be punted to the next Connect middleware level without going through (short circuiting) all actions of all sites in the site stack by calling req.malifi.next_middleware_layer().
+* An action handler is chosen and invoked to serve the request.
+Action handlers may pass the request to another action handler based upon criteria like HTTP method, URL extension, or the extensions of files matching the request.
+An action handler may also implement a cascade of other action handlers, passing the request from one handler to the next until one serves the request.
+In the end, an action handler may serve a file that matches the request, invoke a module that matches the request, invoke a module and apply the results to a template that also matches the request, or pull together whatever other resources are need to serve the request.

 ## Naming conventions